EAterminator/EAterminator.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Intelligent Medical Engineering, Southern University of Science and Technology, 2022-present
 * Exchange student at the Faculty of Applied Science and Engineering, University of Toronto, Jan.
 2025-Apr.
-2025 (GPA:4/4, all A+)
+2025 (GPA: 4/4, all A+)

 Honors and awards
 ======